-All concerns about a child should be reported without delay and recorded in writing using the agreed procedures by recording in CPOMS.
+All concerns about a child should be reported without delay and recorded in writing using the agreed procedures by recording in CPOMS (in line with guidance contained in the Pele Trust CPOMS Handbook).

 If in doubt about recording requirements, staff must discuss this with the DSL.